MariusSeidenthal/pHluorin_Imaging_Analysis/README.md

 Check Filter, if you want to filter animals according to whether they show a strong signal during stimulation:
 >For this, the maximum background corrected fluorescence during stimulation was calculated (moving average of 1 s).
 If this was higher than the average background corrected fluorescence before the stimulation + 3 * standard deviation (of background corrected fluorescence before stimulation), the animal was counted as a strong responder.

-Filtered animals are discarded
+Filtered animals are discarded.

-Run the program
+Run the program.

 4. Output:
 You will get two excel files per subfolder/condition.
 One shows the background corrected fluorescence normalized to the average before stimulation of each measurement (∆F/F0).
 The second will display the background corrected fluorescence normalized to the average before stimulation and additionally normalized to the maximum value during stimulation (minimum-maximum normalization).